netxms/netxms-doc/admin/visualisation.rst

 =============

 It is possible to see DCI data as a table where each line is one node and each column is a DCI.
-It can be configured for each summary table witch DCIs should be present on it.
+It can be configured for each summary table which DCIs should be present on it.

 .. figure:: _images/summary_table.png